iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupAzure.md

 `AdjustmentPercentage` - (Optional) The percent of instances to add/remove to/from the target capacity when scale is needed.

 `BatchSizePercentage` - (Optional) The percentage size of each batch in the scheduled deployment roll.
 Required when the 'task_type' is 'roll'.

+`GracePeriod` - (Optional) The time to allow instances to become healthy.

 ## See Also